Editor’s note: This post was edited in February 2022 to update information and prices.

-Ariana 2 serves a range of Afghanistan’s exquisite cuisine from kebabs and grills to incredible rice dishes, tandoori chicken, seabass and more, and starting at just over £10 per meal.
-You can also order a set meal for 2 for just £28.50 which includes 2 starters, drinks and one dessert or dinner for 4 for £57.
+Ariana 2 serves a range of Afghanistan’s exquisite cuisine from kebabs and grills to incredible rice dishes, tandoori chicken, seabass and more, and starting at just over £13 per meal.
+You can also order a set meal for 4 for just £59 which includes starters, drinks and dessert.

 Plus, with the portion sizes at Ariana 2, you’ll be well and truly satisfied by the end of your main, but also well and truly tempted to try more of their delicious food.